sunfounder/arduino_starter_kit/docs/source/8_traffic_light_button.rst

             commands to run when the condition is true }

 The ``condition`` is within parentheses, using comparison operators to compare two or more values.
-These values can be numbers, variables, or inputs coming into the R3 board.
+These values can be numbers, variables, or inputs coming into the Arduino Uno R3.

 Here's a list of comparison operators and how they're used in the condition part of an if statement: